Mar Vista Animal Medical Center

 Happily, rabies prevention is accomplished with vaccination and limiting exposure to wildlife.
 The standard killed-virus vaccines are available for both dogs and cats and, after the initial dose which is good for one year, subsequent doses are generally good for three years.
 Because of an association with tumor development in the cat with killed virus vaccine, a recombinant product is now available which uses a portion of rabies viral DNA cloned into a harmless canarypox virus.
 This arrangement allows for the pet to realize the benefits of live virus vaccination without any risk of exposure to living rabies virus.

 Rabies vaccination protocols are typically controlled by municipal regulations.
 Most communities legally require vaccination of all dogs.
-The American Association of Feline Practitioners recommends rabies vaccination for all cats living in rabies endemic areas.
+The American Association of Feline Practitioners recommends rabies vaccination as a core vaccine for all pet cats.

 For pets not current on rabies vaccination that have been exposed to biting wildlife, the Texas Post-Exposure Rabies Prophylaxis Protocol has been particularly helpful.
 In this situation, the pet should be vaccinated for rabies as soon as possible after the wildlife bite with booster vaccines given 3 weeks post-bite and 8 weeks post-bite.
 The pet should be strictly isolated for 90 days (note that in California, the law requires a 180 day isolation period).
 This protocol has been extremely successful in preventing rabies symptoms and contagion when normal rabies vaccination had lapsed.